Resources and Real-Time Constraints in Embedded Systems

-In PC or server development, we are used to a "default" premise: if memory is insufficient, we can add more; if compute power is lacking, we can scale up; if system scheduling gets messy, the OS has our back.
-The goal of a program often just needs to satisfy "functional correctness + acceptable average performance."
+In PC or server development, we are accustomed to a "default" premise: if memory is insufficient, we add more; if computing power is lacking, we scale up; the operating system handles system scheduling.
+The goal of a program is often simply to satisfy "functional correctness + average acceptable performance."

-But embedded systems do not live in this world.
-In an embedded environment, resources are strictly quantified: Flash might be only a few dozen KB, RAM only a few KB, and the CPU clock frequency only a few dozen MHz, yet the system bears responsibilities like real-time control, device safety, and industrial or consumer-grade reliability.
-Here, a program is not enough just because it "runs."
-It must also:
+However, embedded systems do not exist in such a world.
+In the embedded environment, resources are strictly quantified: Flash might be only a few dozen KB, RAM only a few KB, CPU frequency only a few dozen MHz, yet the system bears responsibilities for real-time control, device safety, and industrial or consumer-grade reliability.
+Here, a program is not enough just to "run"; it must also:

-- Maintain long-term stable operation under limited resources
+- Maintain long-term stable operation within limited resources.

-The essence of embedded engineering is pursuing deterministic system behavior in a resource-constrained world.
-Of course, this conflicts somewhat with C++'s tendency to hide things under the hood, but using most C++ features properly can indeed drive significant performance improvements.
+The essence of embedded engineering is the pursuit of system determinism in a resource-constrained world.
+Of course, this conflicts somewhat with C++'s tendency to hide things, but using most C++ features effectively can indeed drive significant performance improvements.

 2. Flash / ROM Constraints: Code Is Not "Free"

-In embedded systems, program storage space is first and foremost strictly limited by Flash / ROM capacity:
+In embedded systems, program storage space is first strictly limited by Flash / ROM capacity:

 - STM32F103: 64KB ~ 128KB Flash

-Compared to PC programs whose executables easily reach tens of MB, this capacity difference is a chasm of orders of magnitude.
+Compared to PC programs with executables often reaching tens of MB, this capacity difference is a massive gap.

 2.2 How Flash Constraints Affect Software Design

 In such an environment, "what code to write" is itself an engineering decision.
-Code size directly determines whether the system is deployable, and feature redundancy means real storage waste.
-Introducing a library is no longer a question of "is it easy to use," but "can it even fit" (yes, the author has truly seen a binary explode in size just by pulling in printf).
-Therefore, embedded engineers must master some common compiler flags:
+Code size directly determines whether the system can be deployed, and functional redundancy means real storage waste.
+Introducing a library is no longer a question of "is it easy to use," but "can it fit" (yes, the author has truly seen binary sizes explode as soon as printf is pulled in).
+Therefore, embedded engineers must master common compiler optimization options:

--Osfor optimizing code size) - Function and section-level garbage collection (
+-Osfor code size) - Function and section-level garbage collection (

-Don't rush this; we have a dedicated chapter later to dive into it properly.
+Don't worry, we have a dedicated chapter later to thoroughly understand this.

-If Flash constraints limit "how much functionality we can write," then RAM constraints directly affect whether the system can run stably.
+If Flash constraints limit "how much functionality can be written," then RAM constraints directly affect whether the system can run stably.

 In embedded systems, RAM is often only: 2KB / 8KB / 20KB / 64KB.
-In such an environment, we can genuinely trigger a stack overflow, send the SP pointer flying, and if our memory management algorithm is poorly designed, our real-time system might crash after hours or days because heap fragmentation leaves the system unable to find a suitable buffer for allocation behavior.
+In such an environment, we can genuinely trigger a stack overflow, causing the SP (Stack Pointer) to go astray.
+Moreover, if the memory management algorithm is poor, our real-time system might crash after hours or days due to heap fragmentation (the allocate behavior cannot find a suitable buffer).

 Stack space is primarily consumed by: function call depth, interrupt nesting, and local variables.
-In embedded systems, the following behaviors are often strictly limited or even prohibited.
+In embedded systems, the following behaviors are often strictly restricted or even prohibited.

-- You are definitely not allowed to use recursion—we all know the essence of recursion is calling itself, and accidentally stacking the stack too deep will directly crash the system (after all, we have no way to predict exactly how many iterations will occur; no matter how well you calculate, other tasks and user stacks won't care).
+- You are definitely not allowed to use recursion—we know the essence of recursion is calling oneself.
+Carelessly stacking too deep can directly crash the system (after all, we cannot predict exactly how many iterations are needed; your calculations won't stop the stack of other tasks and users from overflowing).

-- Do not declare large local arrays either—for the same reason: stacking the stack too deep will directly crash the system.
+- Do not create large local arrays, for the same reason—stacking too deep will directly crash the system.

-A single unpredictable stack growth can directly corrupt the system.
+One unpredictable stack growth can directly destroy the system.

 If you really need a large array, do it this way: